benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/customStrategies.md

 // A state that signals that we are waiting for a Limit Order to be filled static STATE_AWAIT_ORDER_FILLED ='state.await.order.filled';

-// A Strategy specific state, can be usefull if you like to wait for a dedicated confirmation logic to resolve to true static STATE_AWAIT_CONFIRMATION = 'state.await.confirmation';
+// A Strategy specific state, can be useful if you like to wait for a dedicated confirmation logic to resolve to true static STATE_AWAIT_CONFIRMATION = 'state.await.confirmation';

 // A Strategy specific state, signalling that the current trend is up, this could be handy if you want to identify and keep track of a current price trend